 How do we work out the timings for the day?

-Most civil ceremonies take approx 30 minutes, drinks receptions with photos and canapés approx 1 hour and 15 minutes, 15 minutes for seating guests, wedding breakfast approx 2 hours 30 minutes and coffee in the East Barn whilst the South Barn is turned around approx 1 hour.
+Most civil ceremonies take approx 30 minutes, drinks receptions with photos and canapés approx 1 hour and 15 minutes, 15 minutes for seating guests, wedding breakfast approx 2 hours 30 minutes and coffee in the East Barn whilst the South Barn is prepared for your evening entertainment approx 1 hour.
 These approximate timings are to be used as a guide and may differ from your intended plans.
 We will work through an itinerary with you to plan out your day in more detail.